modrzejewski/beyond-rpa/README.md

 * nonadditive energies of molecular trimers,
 * nonadditive energies of molecular tetramers.

-## Compilation
+### Compilation

-To install **Beyond-RPA**, clone the repository and compile the source code using the Intel Fortran compiler (tested with this compiler):
+Clone the repository and compile the source code using a Fortran compiler (tested mostly on the Intel Fortran compiler):

 ```bash
 git clone https://github.com/modrzejewski/beyond-rpa.git